puppetlabs/bolt/documentation/bolt_installing.md

   Message: hi
   {
   }
-Successful on 1 node: pnz2rzpxfzp95hh.delivery.puppetlabs.net
+Successful on 1 target: pnz2rzpxfzp95hh.delivery.puppetlabs.net
-Ran on 1 node in 0.56 seconds
+Ran on 1 target in 0.56 seconds
 ```

 The `--mount` flag maps the Bolt project directory on the Docker host to `/Boltdir` in the container.
 The container is tagged as `puppet-bolt` and the rest of the command is all native to Bolt.